-Ginger is loaded with bioactive compounds and both fresh and ground have their own benefits.
-Fresh ginger is rich in gingeroland whilst this is found in lesser quantities in dry ginger, another compound known as shagaols is found in dry ginger.
-Both gingerol and shagaols offer the benefits of reducing pain, inflammation and fever so either way, its a winner.
+Ginger is loaded with bioactive compounds and both fresh and ground have their benefits.
+Fresh ginger is rich in gingerol and whilst this is found in lesser quantities in dry ginger, another compound known as shagaols is found in dry ginger.
+Both gingerol and shagaols offer the benefits of reducing pain, inflammation, and fever so either way, it’s a winner.

 There is a lot more to turmeric than just its anti-inflammatory properties and the main compound found in turmeric, curcumin, can also boost immune function.
-To date, the majority of research has been conducted in animal studies and turmeric is understood to support immune health by boosting the production of immune cells.
+Majority of the research is conducted in animal studies and turmeric is understood to support immune health by boosting the production of immune cells.
 More human research is needed to support this, but for now, every little helps and turmeric is a great spice to incorporate into your diet.

-Cayenne pepper is really high in carotenoids, in particular, a compound called beta-carotene, that gives cayenne its vivid red colour.
+Cayenne pepper is high in carotenoids, in particular, a compound called beta-carotene, that gives cayenne its vivid red color.
 Beta-carotene converts to vitamin A in the body and vitamin A stimulates the immune system and increases the production of white blood cells.

 OK, so details, but sunshine technically isn’t a food, although vitamin D does play an important role in immune system response and research shows that those with lower levels of vitamin D are more susceptible to infection.
-If you aren’t getting enough sunshine, vitamin D can also be sourced through some foods and good sources include shitake mushrooms, liver, eggs, salmon and cheese.
+If you aren’t getting enough sunshine, you can also get vitamin D through some foods and good sources include shitake mushrooms, liver, eggs, salmon, and cheese.